kikoman123/Dictionary_Splitter/README.md

 Guide:

-    1. Please, put the lines of text you want to split
+    1. Please, put the lines of text you want to split into input.txt
     2. Save the file
     3. run the program
     4. Happy hacking